See more about this ANNOUNCEMENT here!

-Presbyterian Senior Care of WNY is a not-for-profit community of senior living campuses that embrace aging in Buffalo, NY.
+We are a not-for-profit community of senior living campuses and apartments that embrace aging in Buffalo, NY.
 We provide access to care that evolves as you age and that honors your independence and need for community.

-Our three unique senior living facilities provide a range of services that focus on maximizing your independence.
-This includes independent senior apartments, an Enriched Housing Program for our income eligible residents, and a 24-Hour Adult Care facility.
-We make affordable senior housing accessible.
-Presbyterian Senior Care ministers to the needs of more than 250 residents on a daily basis.
+Our two unique senior living facilities provide a range of services that focus on maximizing your independence.
+This includes independent senior apartments in Williamsville, NY and income-eligible senior apartments with an Enriched Housing Program option in Kenmore, NY.
+We make affordable senior housing and independent senior living accessible for all residents in the Buffalo, NY area.
+Our retirement communities minister to the needs of more than 225 residents on a daily basis.
+Call or visit us today and explore all the fun things happening around our facilities.
+We look forward to your visit!

 How Far We Have Come…